bbauska/Coursera-Bootstrap/readme.md

 The current directory, as my base directory.

-With these changes, let me save the changes to my grunt file, and then I\'ll go down below and then configure another grunt task, here called default.
+With these changes, let me save the changes to my grunt file, and then I&apos;ll go down below and then configure another grunt task, here called default.

 I would specify the task as default.

 For this default task, what do I need to do?

-I need to execute browserSync and also second task that I\'m going to do is watch.
+I need to execute browserSync and also second task that I&apos;m going to do is watch.

 I will have to do the browserSync task first and then the watchTask